ArthurBoucard/Dante_Star/README.md

 ---

 ### :exclamation: Rules :
-> System functions and libC are allowed, but no external libraries.
+> System functions and libC are allowed, but no external libraries. <br>
 > The maze must have a solution.

 ---